 Rainforest Life Experience

 There are no lodges or comfortable accommodations, which doesn’t mean we can be comfortable in this place.
 It means that we will experience the rainforest from the ground up.
-We will build a hut, gather palm leafs for the roof, learn to prepare fish meals that don’t require pots or pans, gather wild fruits, make tools and crafts from rainforest materials, gather medicinal plants, and in general learn not how to survive, but how to live well, how to make a life in the rainforest.
-This reserve (Candelaria Madidi Ecológico) allows us to do so.
-As we experience building a lifestyle, we are helping protect the reserve, by aiding in the conservation activities of the community that includes patrolling and settling camps.
+We will trek through the forest then build a raft, build camps & huts, gather leafs for the roof, learn to prepare fish meals that don’t require pots or pans, gather wild fruits, make tools and crafts from rainforest materials, gather medicinal plants, and in general learn not how to survive, but how to live well & make a life in the rainforest.
+This expedition is the perfect opportunity to do so.

 Overcoming Fear Shamanic Workshop